ronanociosoig/Tuist-Pokedex/README.md

 The data provider class acts as a data access layer, which has extensions defined by protocols for each screen and the music player.
 This ensures that access to functions are restricted, and it facilitates unit and integration testing by mocking the data layer.
 It initiates calls to a networking service and receives a response.

 An AppData class is used to maintain global state across screens, with the data provider controling its access.
 View controllers have read-only access, and data must be updated via actions.
 This is a form of uni-directional data flow that helps prevent inconsistencies in the screens and the data presented.

-## Tuist

-This repo requires the prior installation of [tuist.io](https://tuist.io) veriosn 1.31.
-Generate the project and workspace by running [tuist generate](https://tuist.io/docs/usage/get-started/)

-## Modular Approach

-The network code is separated into its own project, and has an example app to validate it.
-The Haneke image library is also part of the repo as a separate project and linked in the Project.swift manifest.

 ## Implementation